xormenter/Blender-Anno-.cfg-Import-Addon/README.md

 Tip: The .ifo and .cf7 objects might be distracting.
 If you shift click on the eye next to the IFOFILE or CF7FILE object in the scene tree view, you can hide them all.

 ## Exporting
+0. If you edited models, you must export them to .rdm first.
+(This automatically adapts their FileName to your export location).

 1. Select your MAIN_FILE object.
 2. Go the Export->Anno (.cfg) and select where you want to export to.
 3. The exporter will create the .cfg (and .ifo and .cf7) file(s).